 The intent of the ordinance is to avoid the installation of a looming structure adjacent to a home and to avoid clutter.
-A code conforming alternative in this case might consist of a new structure measuring less than fifteen-feet in height including the attached telecommunications facility.
-The view of the City street light from the adjacent story residence should remain of the pole below the antenna and above the equipment while a code-conforming facility would add clutter and might create more obstruction to the view from an upper story residential unit.
+A code conforming alternative in this case might consist of a new structure measuring less than five-feet in height including the attached telecommunications facility.
+A code-conforming facility would add clutter.